OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 ## Taxonomy construction

+Terminology:
+  * polysemy = where a single name-string belongs to multiple taxon records; in nomenclatural terms, either a homonym or hemihomonym
+  * node = a taxon record from some taxonomy, giving name-string, parent taxon, and perhaps other information

 The assembly process works, in outline, as follows:

- 1. Start with an ordered list of source taxonomies S1, S2, ...
+ 1. Start with an ordered list of source taxonomies S1, S2, ... (see above)
  1. Initialize the 'union' taxonomy U to be empty
  1. For each source S:
      1. Load, normalize, and patch S